Don Carlos: Act 2

 When Carlos pauses in his lament, the leader of the monks proclaims that the turbulence of the world persists even in sacred places; we cannot rest except in Heaven.
 The sound of his voice frightens Carlos, who thinks it sounds like that of the Emperor Charles V. Carlos further notices that the monk physically resembles the Emperor, and recalls hearing rumors that the Emperor's ghost haunts the monastery.

 Carlos' dear friend Rodrigue, Marquis of Posa, who has just arrived from the oppressed land of Flanders, enters.
 The two greet each other joyfully (Aria: "J'étais en Flandres").

-Posa asks for the Infante's aid on behalf of the suffering people there.
+Rodrigue asks for the Infante's aid on behalf of the suffering people there.
 Carlos reveals that he loves his stepmother.
-Posa is first shocked, but then sympathetic.
+Rodrigue is first shocked, but then sympathetic.
 He encourages Carlos to leave Spain and go to Flanders, and to forget his pain by focusing on political activity there.
 The two men swear eternal friendship (Duet: "Dieu, tu semas dans nos âmes" / "Dio, che nell'alma infondere").

 King Philip and his new wife, with their attendants, enter also to do homage at Charles V's tomb, while Don Carlos laments his lost love.